 Having difficulty falling asleep?
-White noise, like a ceiling fan, can help your brain tune out distracting noises (a barking dog, for example), and these white-noise apps have all kinds of relaxing sounds to help your brain relax.
+White noise, like a ceiling fan, can help your brain tune out distracting noises (a barking dog or heavy traffic, for example), and these white-noise apps have all kinds of relaxing sounds to help your brain relax.

 How Does White Noise Work?